How Getting a Raise Effects Child Support/Alimony in Colorado

 Whether you and your former partner share children or you are going through a divorce, the question of alimony and child support may come up as you work to separate your intertwined lives.
 In many cases, the higher-earning spouse or the non-custodial parent will be expected to provide financial support to the lesser-earning spouse or the custodial parent.

 If either party gets a raise, it could have a significant impact on your existing child support or alimony agreement.
-Here is more about alimony, how child support is determined in Colorado, and what to expect if either party gets a raise.
+Here is more about alimony, how our Broomfield child support attorneys can help determine what to expect if either party gets a raise.

 How the Courts Determine Child Support and Alimony in Colorado